 Divorced or Separated Parents

-In determining a student's eligibility for institutional need-based assistance the College considers information from both biological/adoptive parents.
-We consider a student's family - regardless of separation, divorce, or willingness to contribute - as primarily responsible for paying for their daughter's education.
+In determining a student's eligibility for institutional need-based assistance the College considers information from both parents.
+We consider a student's family - regardless of separation, divorce, or willingness to contribute - as primarily responsible for paying for their student's education.
 If parents are remarried, financial information from their current spouses is also considered.

 If you have special circumstances regarding a divorced or separated parental situation, please complete the Noncustodial Parent Waiver Request and submit with third party documentation to Student Financial Services.

 Request for Reconsideration